chanmix51/Pomm/README.rst

 Lazy hydration and on the fly type conversion
 *********************************************
 `Queries <http://pomm.coolkeums.org/documentation/manual#custom-queries>`_ return `collections <http://pomm.coolkeums.org/documentation/manual#collections>`_ which are scrollable iterators on results.
 Fetched objects are hydrated on demand for minimal memory consumption and data are `converted <http://pomm.coolkeums.org/documentation/manual#database-and-converters>`_ from/to Postgresql.
 Boolean in Pg are boolean in PHP, `arrays <http://www.postgresql.org/docs/8.4/static/arrays.html>`_ in Pg are arrays in PHP, `geometric types <http://www.postgresql.org/docs/8.4/static/datatype-geometric.html>`_ are converted into geometric PHP objects.
 Of course this is extendible and custom database types can be converted into custom PHP classes.
-Almost all standard and geometric types are supported plus `period <http://temporal.projects.postgresql.org/reference.html>`_, `HStore <http://www.postgresql.org/docs/8.4/static/hstore.html>`_ and `ltree <http://www.postgresql.org/docs/8.4/static/ltree.html>`_ extensions.
+Almost all standard and geometric types are supported plus `range <http://www.postgresql.org/docs/9.2/static/rangetypes.html>`_, `HStore <http://www.postgresql.org/docs/8.4/static/hstore.html>`_ and `ltree <http://www.postgresql.org/docs/8.4/static/ltree.html>`_ extensions.

 SQL queries, virtual fields, finders and pagers
 ***********************************************